 What does this mean for our lawyers?

-The Best Delivery and Innovation Hub in Singapore creates a centre for driving similar innovation through Asia Pacific.
-By bringing together lawyers with technologists and programmers, not only can we find solutions to problems and identify how we process information, we can also discover how to provide better and for effective advice and services to clients.
+The Best Delivery and Innovation Hub in Singapore creates a centre for driving similar innovation through the Asia Pacific.
+By bringing together lawyers with technologists and programmers, not only can we find solutions to problems and identify how we process information, but we can also discover how to provide better and more effective advice and services to clients.

 The future of law

 Legal technology brings its own set of challenges.
 New technologies continuously challenge us to understand, test, and deploy them effectively.
 While our specialised technology advisors help clients navigate technology’s impact on their businesses, our own journey has proven that a willingness to anticipate and embrace changes will result in better service to our clients and ensures that the legal profession evolves along with them.